namlobo/Glitchverse/README.md

 # Glitchverse
-# GlitchQuest

-GlitchQuest is a web-based interactive puzzle game that blends education and challenge.
+GlitchVerse is a web-based interactive puzzle game that blends education and challenge.
 It places the player—cast as a computer science student—inside a distorted, corrupted digital environment where progress is made by solving technical puzzles and navigating intentionally broken user experiences.
-Designed to be both engaging and intellectually stimulating, GlitchQuest is ideal for CS students and enthusiasts.
+Designed to be both engaging and intellectually stimulating, GlitchVerse is ideal for CS students and enthusiasts.

 ---